 The first – and only – place to start with capturing life through a camera is in knowing what’s pretty, touching, shocking.
 It starts with what you’re attracted to.
-There’s no right or wrong!
+When it comes to photography for beginners, here’s no right or wrong!

 With your kids, start by reading print publications filled with photographs and decide which are most interesting.
 Is it bright and colorful?
 Maybe, it’s in stark black and white.
 Animal shots or fashionable people?
 How about skyscrapers, ancient ruins or sunflowers growing wild?